MoonHugo/ComfyUI-FFmpeg/README_EN.md

 ###### Parameter Description
 **video1_path**: local video path,e.g.:`C:\Users\Desktop\111.mp4`<br>
 **video2_path**: local video path,e.g.:`C:\Users\Desktop\222.mp4`<br>
-**device**: There are two options: CPU and GPU,if you encounter an error while merging two videos using the CPU option, you can try using the GPU instead.<br>
+**device**: there are two options: CPU and GPU,if you encounter an error while merging two videos using the CPU option, you can try using the GPU instead.<br>
 **resolution_reference**: What is the size of the merged video?
 You can refer to either the first video or the second video, that is, video1 or video2.<br>
 **output_path**: video save path,e.g.:`C:\Users\Desktop\output`<br>